-Effective Date: Available for property placed in service between January 1, 2002 and October 1, 2008
+Effective Date: Available for property placed in service between January 1, 2002 and October 1, 2011

-Description: An insurance company which is a securities and commodities broker can claim an investment tax credit (ITC) for tangible personal property used in the course of its broker/dealer activities.
+Description: An insurance company which is a securities and commodities broker or regulated investment advisor can claim an investment tax credit (ITC) for tangible personal property used in the course of its broker/dealer activities.
 The credit also extends to taxpayers that lease property to an affiliated broker/dealer.
 The property must be depreciable and have a useful life of four years or more.
 The taxpayer must have substantially all of the employees using the qualified property located in New York.
 The credit may be claimed at 5 percent for the first \$350 million of qualified investment expenditures, and 4 percent for expenditures over \$350 million.
-The credit applies to property placed in service between January 1, 2002 and October 1, 2008.
+The credit applies to property placed in service between January 1, 2002 and October 1, 2011.
+To be eligible for the credit, a taxpayer must satisfy an annual employment test that measures the taxpayer's employment in New York State in the current tax year against one of three base period standards..